Webflow-Examples/populate-data-into-webflow-cms/README.md

   let activePage = 1;

   // iterate activePage until we reach the max page count set — 401
-  // using the Bottleneck task scheduler, make api call to Webflow to create a movie for each movie retrieved while (activePage < MAX_PAGE_COUNT) {
+  // using the Bottleneck task scheduler, make api call to Webflow to create a collection item for each movie retrieved while (activePage < MAX_PAGE_COUNT) {
     // some options we're passing to the movies endpoint const options = { params: { page: activePage } };